Independence Day

 In the resurgence of their freedom, fake funerals were being held to symbolize the end of the monarchy in the colonies.

-Fourth of July celebrations always have taken the shape of concerts, bonfires, and parades, as well as the public readings of the Declaration of Independence.
+Fourth of July celebrations have always taken the shape of concerts, bonfires, and parades, as well as the public readings of the Declaration of Independence.
+The first annual Independence Day celebrations were held in Philadelphia on July 4th, 1777, even though the war was taking place at the time.

 Why Is Independence Day Celebrated

-Massachusetts was the first state to make July 4th into a state holiday in 1781, before America won the war.
+Massachusetts was the first state to make July 4th into a state holiday in 1781, before America even won the war.
+The Fourth of July quickly became the American holiday to be celebrated with the most fervor.
+It marked the biggest victory for the country:

 After the war, people celebrated the day as there was a brand new feeling of unity amongst all Americans and their new governors.

-The Significance Of The Fourth Of July Today
+The Fourth Of July Celebration Now

 Today, the Fourth of July is one of the biggest celebrations in the country.
+People host many family get togethers by organizing picnics and barbecues to celebrate Independence Day.

 Independence Day is mostly a day to pay tribute to those of the first American generation who fought for their freedom.